quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 :p What are the minimal-BE value functions for the two MDPs mentioned?
 ??x
 For the first MDP:
-- The minimal-BE value function is \( v = 0 \) because it perfectly matches the exact solution in this case.
+- The minimal-BE value function is $v = 0$ because it perfectly matches the exact solution in this case.

 For the second MDP:
-- The minimal-BE value function is also \( v = 0 \), but this is approximate due to the shared states B and B'.
-This leads to a non-zero error of 1 in both these states, making the total BE \( p^2/3 \).
+- The minimal-BE value function is also $v = 0 $, but this is approximate due to the shared states B and B'.
+This leads to a non-zero error of 1 in both these states, making the total BE $ p^2/3$.

 The key point here is that while the exact solution might not always be optimal for all MDPs, it can still provide good approximations under certain conditions.
 ??x